ALERT

 Objective

 The objective of the Islet Cell Biology Core is to provide DRC members with state of the art support including experimental design, islet isolation, and performance of and/or training in an expansive range of assays for physiological and morphometric assessment of pancreatic islet function and growth.
-We also enlist unique expertise of newly interested faculty to adapt existing technologies to solve unique problems that cannot be addressed by standard methodologies.
-For example, new ties with our Physiology Department promise an expansion of consultation and services to study membrane biophysics critical for understanding normal and diseased islet cells.
+We offer support and guidance to help adapt existing technologies to solve unique problems that standard methodologies cannot address.
+Additionally, we foster collaborative initiatives that allow us to expand the services and support we can offer our users.
+For example, ongoing collaborations with researchers in the Physiology and Biophysics Department have allowed us to begin to develop new techniques to study membrane biophysics critical for understanding normal and diseased islet cells.

 Core Functions